Virginia Beach shooting: 12 people killed in shooting at municipal center; suspect dead, police say

 Four other people were wounded in the shooting, including a police officer whose bulletproof vest saved his life, said Virginia Beach Police Chief James Cervera.
 The city's visibly shaken mayor, Bobby Dyer, called it "the most devastating day in the history of Virginia Beach."

 The shooting happened shortly after 4 p.m. when the veteran employee of the Public Utilities Department entered a building in the city's Municipal Center, and "immediately began to indiscriminately fire upon all of the victims," Cervera said.
-Authorities did not release the suspect's name, instead choosing to focus on the victims during a news conference.
+Authorities did not release the suspect's name during the press conference, instead choosing to focus on the victims.

+About an hour later, two law enforcement sources confirmed to ABC News that DeWayne Craddock, 40, is the alleged shooter.

 Police entered the building and got out as many employees as they could, then exchanged fire with the suspect, who was armed with a .45 caliber handgun, the chief said.